Voidxx/phone-book/README.md

 `docker-compose up -d`

 This will start the MongoDB container and expose it on `localhost:27017`.
+The application configuration automatically finds the database on that port.